intelligentgraphics/OpenConfiguration/README.md

 The ig description is based on a classical Phong model with its respective properties.
 For simple or resource limited viewers, this also serves as a starting or fallback point.

-Beyond this simple example, there are some advanced properties (e.g. roughness maps) and taxonomies defined.
+Beyond this simple example, there are some advanced (PBR) properties (e.g. roughness maps) and taxonomies defined.
 Taxonomies define materials and leave the renderer great freedom how to implement them.